Killer Love: Commercial performance

 Killer Love made its chart debut in Ireland on March 25, 2011, at number fourteen.
 Two days later, it would make its UK Album Chart debut at number eight, selling 19,743 copies.
 That same day, the album also charted at number four on the UK's Digital Albums Chart.
-Upon the release of Killer Love, the title track charted on the UK Singles Chart at 184 due to strong digital sales from the album.
+Upon the release of Killer Love, the title track charted on the UK Singles Chart at number 184 due to strong digital sales from the album.
 On April 2, 2011, the album made its debut on the Scottish Albums Chart at number six becoming Killer Loves highest charting position on any chart.
 It became the 73rd biggest selling album of the year in the same country.
 Killer Love was the twentieth best selling album by a female artist in 2011.

 After eight months of release, Killer Love managed to sell 140,000 copies in the United Kingdom.
 It spent a total of 36 consecutive weeks on the UK Albums Chart in 2011.
 On March 26, the album was released in France and sold 10,000 copies.
 Elsewhere, Killer Love charted at number 23 in France, 26 in Australia and 34 in New Zealand.
 The album has been certified gold by the British Phonographic Industry (BPI) for shipments of 100,000 copies.